10 Important Questions to Ask Before You Become an Egg Donor

 How much do egg donors make?

 We believe that every woman should be fairly compensated for the time, effort and inconvenience required of the donation process.
 Starting pay for ConceiveAbilities egg donors begins at $8,000.
 Compensation depends on a number of factors, including the donor’s location, her donation history, and her ethnic diversity.
-In particular, Asian, Jewish, and East Indian donors are usually more sought after.
+In particular, Asian, and East Indian donors are usually more sought after.
 ConceiveAbilities’ donors have used their compensation towards supporting their college tuition, traveling the world, donating to charity, purchasing a home, or starting a business.

 How much does the egg donation process cost?

 The costs of the egg donation process start at $37,000.
 The actual costs and expenses depend on medical expenses, including donor compensation, agency fees, fertilization costs, legal and travel expenses and other miscellaneous costs.
 ConceiveAbilities works closely with intended parents to ensure the fee schedule is transparent and understood.
 Keep in mind that while ConceiveAbilities can calculate accurate estimates of these costs, they are still subject to random fluctuations.